Bliss Body

 Bliss Body is a four-day immersion into the subtle architecture of breath, bandha, and being.
 Rooted in classical yoga and held within the vast monastic quiet of Crestone Mountain Zen Center, this retreat offers a return to the inner body—its luminosity, its currents of prana, and the quiet intelligence beneath thought.

-We enter the subtle field of practice through morning silence, meditation, Yin and slow-flow asana, pranayama, somatic inquiry, and energetic anatomy teachings.
-Breath becomes the bridge; bandha becomes inner alignment; being becomes our unconditioned ground.
+The Practice Field will hold us through morning noble silence, Zen meditation styles, Yin and Yang Yoga, Pranayam, somatic inquiry, and energetic anatomy methodologies.
+Breath is the bridge; Bandha becomes inner alignment; Being becomes our unconditioned ground.
 Practices are designed to regulate the nervous system, unwind deeply held patterns, and open the inner pathways where ease and clarity naturally arise.

-This is a space for practitioners craving refinement, subtlety, and a felt sense of the sacred inside ordinary life.
+This is a space for practitioners craving refinement, evolution, and a felt sense of the sacred inside ordinary life.

 “so immeasurable was the depth of this experience... it’s hard to find words.”